 There are several options for those looking to get involved with pre-law student organizations on campus - all welcome any interested student.
-Most have an open membership process however Mock Trial has a selection process that includes a competitive tryout.
+Most have an open membership process however Mock Trial has a competitive selection process (all students are welcome to tryout).
+While the groups below are closely tied to the field of law, pre-law students can be found in many of the more than 1400 Ohio State student organizations across campus.

 Phi Alpha Delta (PAD) Pre-Law Fraternity